NatTuck/v0-inkfish/README.md

  - Add a sample nginx config to the /rel directory.
  - Implement grade release with time-after-due.
  - Limit student access to other student's work.
+ - Student can view multiple subs.
+Staff can select active sub for student.
+ - Calculate total score for assignment when line comments saved.
+ - Add grade summary to student course/show
+ - Add grade summary to reg/show, with links for staff to view student status.

 ## OS Package Dependencies